mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 - Y yields to 2 when N is 0.5, X is 4 and M is 1
 - Y yields to 4 when N is 0.5, X is 16 and M is 1

 Let's compare the two scenarios from above and see how it translates into his performance and training.
 In the first scenario above, Michael Phelps swims 4 extra miles (*X* variable for which he has control over) during his training which leads to an endurance of 2 (*Y*).
 In the second scenario, he has to swim 4 times more (16 miles) to double his endurance from 2 to 4.
 As you increase *X*, you are likely to see an exponent of *N* decline.
 So increasing *X* of 16 to 64 is unlikely to double the endurance again.
 Eventually, the ratio of swimming extra lanes to an endurance will become nearly infinite.
-This is called diminishing returns— no matter how much more training time you put in, it will yield to a negligible or less positive result.
+This is called diminishing returns- no matter how much more training time you put in, it will yield to a negligible or less positive result.

 What happens when an exponent of *N* is negative?
 Le't take a scenario where Michael Phelps is injured.